 Panels, workshops, and tutorials on current topics of interest are also invited.
 Please submit proposals for these to the Special Sessions Track.
 These submissions will be reviewed by the Program Chair, in consultation with the subject matter Track Chair, if it falls into a specific topical area.
 Final approval for a special session will be made by the Program Chair.

 Student Papers: Carola Raab, University of Nevada, Las Vegas.

 WDSI, as part of a long-established practice, encourages students’ participation at our Annual Meetings.
 To this end, it honors “Student Best Papers” with humble honoraria: one for best graduate student paper and one for best undergraduate paper.
 This track solicits student papers in all relevant topics in our meeting to be judged for these awards.
-More detail information will be available on the conference website.
+Submissions to be considered for awards have to be submitted as full papers.

 Sustainability Issues in Decision Making: Yuanjie He, Cal Poly Pomona.

 This track is to attract and present empirical and theoretical research in sustainability related areas such as green product/process design, green supply chain design, closed-loop supply chain research, green sourcing, sustainable operations management, green information technology etc. This track is especially interested in promoting research that addresses TBL (triple bottom line as people, planet, and profit) in business decision making.
 Research focusing on the interaction among economic, environment, and social perspectives of decision making is highly encouraged to submit to this track.